Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 - Underlined as per consistency with other clickable links on the page
 - User stories covered: 4

+### Future Features
+- Dropdown menu
+    - While a bootstrap element, font awesome icon chosen by developer instead of pre-defined text.
+Icon chosen to steer wesbite towards more intuitive layout.
+This symbol was well-known to the developer through other websites they had visited previously and hence developer believe other users would know this symbol contained the navigation bar.
+    - A downside of using this boostrap element was that it could not be styled by the developer.
+As this was the devloper's first time using bootstrap, they were not 100% comfortable using and and adapting elelments to the page.
+    - In future, the developer would like to add add their own dropdown code and style accordingly to completely match website color scheme.
+- Begin button in main image
+   - A further navigation element that could triiger the dropdown menu so users do not need to scroll down for guide
+   - This button could help someone if they were not familar with a hamburger dropdown menu also

+## Technology Used

+- Bootstrap v5.0
+- Git
+- GitHub
+- Gitpod
+- iloveimg - photos resizing website
+- Balsamiq
+- Google Fonts
+- Font Awsome

 ## Testing
 ### Automated